flir-cx/flir-yocto-documentation/unlock_tool.md

 - Drag / drop your received unlocker file ( _FLIR_oss_unlocker_1.2\_\<serial\>.run_) into this folder (from another file browser instance)<br>
   The unlocker file will now automatically be installed.<br>
   (There is a short instruction file in this location (_doupdate_) if you like to read more about this)
+- (Do not try to install an unlocker .run file intended for another serial number.
+Installation will then fail)

 **Note:** [Unlock caveat](unlock_tool.md#unlock-caveat) - Do you understand the implications?